bshlgrs/data-structure-composer/README.md

 - Search algorithm semantics
   - Make it possible to see where the data structures were used in an implementation.
   - Allow me to nest data structures.
 So it's clearer when we're using an OST vs something else.
+    - nah.
+Actually allow inheritance.
 - Front end data structure wiki
   - [x] nah.
-Instead, make the parser able to handle descriptions
+Instead, make the parser able to handle descriptions.

 ---------